-Mistakes were not allowed: work was done in live rock which in a case of unexpected notch could not be replaced with another block.
+Mistakes were not allowed: work was done in a live rock that in a case of unexpected notch could not be replaced with another block.
 They mastered many techniques, some are well known up to this day but some for sure are long forgotten.
-This was hard, loud, dusty and sophisticated work – but we may rest assured that these temples will survive for many thousands of years to come.
+This was hard, loud, dusty, and sophisticated work – but we may rest assured that these temples will survive for many thousands of years to come.

 The Atiranachanda Mandapam is rectangular in plan, with comparatively simple planning.
 It consists of three parts – forecourt (maha mandapam), verandah (artha mandapam) and a smaller garbagriha – sanctum sanctorum.

-Forecourt contains sculpture of nandi and elongated lingam.
-One side of forecourt contains interesting artwork – Mahishasuramardini panel (see description below).
-Lingam under the open sky is unusual and unexplained feature.
+Forecourt contains sculptures of nandi and elongated lingam.
+One side of the forecourt contains interesting artwork – the Mahishasuramardini panel (see description below).
+Lingam under the open sky is an unusual and unexplained feature.

 Verandah is divided from the forecourt with two columns and two pilasters.
-In front of verandah there are two identical inscriptions in different writings – one in Pallava Grantha and another – in Devanagari (the oldest known Devanagari inscription in Indian subcontinent).
+In front of the verandah, there are two identical inscriptions in different writings – one in Pallava Grantha and another – in Devanagari (the oldest known Devanagari inscription in the Indian subcontinent).
 Calligraphy of inscriptions is delightful.
-They refer to the temple as Atiranachanda-ishvara griha – some unknown Atiranachanda Pallava devoting this temple to Siva, Uma and Skanda.
-Name "Atiranachanda Pallava” was attributed both to Paramesvara I and his son Rajasimha.
+They refer to the temple as Atiranachanda-ishvara griha – some unknown Atiranachanda Pallava devoting this temple to Siva, Uma, and Skanda.
+The name “Atiranachanda Pallava” was attributed both to Paramesvara I and his son Rajasimha.
 On the floor there is another inscription from Chola (Rajaraja I) times – it records the gift of 90 goats for a perpetual lamp in the temple – in this inscription the town is mentioned as Tiruvizhichchal.

-There are two more very similar sculptural groups of the same content in temple, what is an unusual detail.
-Earlier image from the late 19th century shows that in front of each panel there was standing lingam made of dark stone, nowadays only the central lingam in garbagriha remains.
+There are two more very similar sculptural groups of the same content in the temple, which is an unusual detail.
+Earlier image from the late 19th century shows that in front of each panel there was a standing lingam made of dark stone, nowadays only the central lingam in garbagriha remains.
 It is considered that all three lingams were added in later times.

 Most likely this cave temple was made over a longer period of time, where during the reign of each Pallava were added details characteristic for each time.

-Defeat of demopn is symbolised by the lack of umbrella over him and jubilant ganas around Durga.
-Durga herself has been depicted with success as beautiful women with pearl necklace and other adornments.
+Defeat of demon is symbolized by the lack of umbrella over him and jubilant ganas around Durga.
+Durga herself has been depicted with success as a beautiful woman with a pearl necklace and other adornments.
 Goddess has six hands.

-Demon Mahishasura looks tired and defeated, with open mouth and wide nostrils.
-Unusual feature of this group is also some human-like figure running away.
+Demon Mahishasura looks tired and defeated, with an open mouth and wide nostrils.
+An unusual feature of this group is also a human-like figure running away.

-The terrible tsunami in late 2004 led to discovery of exciting monument – there was washed brick wall of hitherto unknown collapsed monument near Atiranachanda Mandapam.
-Already earlier there was found an inscription from times of Kulottunga III telling about a temple foor Subrahmanya.
-Further excavations led to discovery of inscriptions on two granite pillars and thus it was identified as the mentioned Subrahmanya Temple.
+The terrible tsunami in late 2004 led to the discovery of an exciting monument – there was washed brick wall of a hitherto unknown collapsed monument near Atiranachanda Mandapam.
+Already earlier there was found an inscription from times of Kulottunga III telling about a temple for Subrahmanya.
+Further excavations led to the discovery of inscriptions on two granite pillars and thus it was identified as the mentioned Subrahmanya Temple.